 College professors are a distinguished bunch, what with their advanced degrees and tweed jackets with patched elbows.
 However, for some professors, the patches might not be a fashion statement.

-Consider that postsecondary vocational education instructors earned an average of only $53,130 in 2014, according to the Bureau of Labor Statistics (BLS).
+Consider that postsecondary career and technical education instructors earned an average of only $60,420 in 2019, according to the Bureau of Labor Statistics (BLS).
 Only graduate teaching assistants made less, and at that annual salary, elevator installers, web developers and dental hygienists all make more.
 Not that the people in those professions don't work hard and deserve their income, but those jobs typically require an associate degree while college instructors may be required to have a master's degree or doctoral degree.

 Government data also points to criminal justice, education and fitness as being on the bottom end of the pay scale for postsecondary teachers.
-Instead of toiling away in a low-paying field, you may want to try one of these instead — here are the ten highest-paying fields for professors, based on mean annual wage information from the BLS.
+Instead of toiling away in a low-paying field, you may want to try one of these instead — here are the ten highest-paying fields for professors, based on the nationwide mean annual wage information from the BLS for 2019.

 Of course, it's not easy to become a law teacher.
 The University of Chicago notes the path to teaching often involves a person graduating from law school, then working for a law review and holding a judicial clerkship, preferably with the Supreme Court if possible.
 Easy, right?

 On second thought, maybe law teachers deserve all that income.